AP-CSPrinciples/CSP-using_Python/docs/_sources/Unit 2/data.md.txt

 * **Style Bonus**
   * Additional point(s) may be awarded for clean formatting, good variable naming convention, and helpful comments (introduces code readability as a skill).

-* **Version Control Awareness**
+* **Version Control**
-  * Briefly mention that professionals use tools (like Git) to track changes, review code, and prevent sloppy code from reaching production.
+  * Professionals use tools (like Git) to track changes, review code, and prevent sloppy code from reaching production.

 ---